michael-rubel/livewire-best-practices/README.md

 Avoid passing objects to the component's public properties if possible.
 Use primitive types: strings, integers, arrays, etc. That's because Livewire serializes/deserializes your component's payload with each request to the server to share the state between the frontend & backend.
 If you need to work on objects, you can create them inside a method or computed property, and then return the result of the processing.

 What to consider a large object?
-- Any instance large as Eloquent Model is big enough already for Livewire to slow down the component lifecycle, which may lead to poor performance on live updates.
-For example, if you have a component that represents the user profile (email and username), it's better to pass these parameters to properties as strings instead of the assignment of the whole model.
+- Any instance as large as the Eloquent model is big enough already for Livewire to slow down the component lifecycle, which may lead to poor performance on live updates.
+For example, if you have a component representing the user profile (email and username), pass these parameters to properties as strings.

 Note: if you use [full-page components](https://livewire.laravel.com/docs/components#full-page-components), it's recommended to fetch objects in the full-page component itself, and then pass them downstairs to the nested ones as primitive types.